grashidi/aml_project/README.md

 The images' labels and the model's predictions will be indicated in the created images.<br>

 #### ROI mask channel replacement or ROI mask overlay
-You can control the ROI mask application method with the CovidDatset's overlay parameter.<br>
+You can control the ROI mask application method with the CovidDataset's overlay parameter.<br>
 If you set the overlay parameter to <b>True</b> the ROI mask overlay will be applied e.g.:<br>

 ```